Veteran, Actor, Best-selling Author, Keynote Speaker

-J.R has been featured on many shows, such as The Oprah Winfrey Show, 60 Minutes, Ellen, The View, The Tonight Show, Good Morning America, CBS Nightly News, CNN, Fox News, HLN, and Univision.
+J.R has been featured on many shows like The Oprah Winfrey Show, 60 Minutes, Ellen, The View, The Tonight Show, and Good Morning America.
+He has been a guest on CBS Nightly News, CNN, Fox News, HLN, and Univision.
 He narrated the CNN documentary series In America: Vets Wanted?
-He’s served as a guest host on The View and ultimately hosted his own radio show, The J.R.
+He also served as a guest host on The View and ultimately hosted his own radio show, The J.R.
 Martinez Show, on KFI AM 640 in Los Angeles.

 Martinez has also been featured in Los Angeles Times, Washington Post, New York Times, and US Veterans Magazine.
 He was also featured on the cover of People Magazine, featured in their annual “Sexiest Man Alive” issue, and named one of People’s “Most Intriguing People of 2011.”